Louvre Museum director resigns in the wake of October's brazen French crown jewels heist

 Laurence des Cars quit after a punishing year for the former royal palace — the high-profile jewels heist from the Apollo Gallery, a mid-February burst pipe near the “Mona Lisa,” water leaks damaging priceless books, staff walkouts and a wildcat strike over overcrowding and understaffing.

-The landmark has faced a widening narrative of an institution spiraling out of control.
+The landmark has faced a narrative of an institution spiraling out of control.

 And that pressure deepened in recent weeks when French authorities revealed a suspected decadelong ticket fraud operation linked to the museum that investigators say may have cost the Louvre 10 million euros ($11.8 million).